PlaidCloud/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 ## Controller version {#new-controller}

-Starting with Kubernetes v1.21 the second version of the CronJob controller is the default implementation.
+Starting with PlaidCloud v1.21 the second version of the CronJob controller is the default implementation.
 To disable the default CronJob controller and use the original CronJob controller instead, one pass the `CronJobControllerV2` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)